lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 Following are the steps to download asset renditions from the asset details page:

-1. Log in to your Brand Portal tenant and click on the asset to open the asset details page.
+1. Log in to your Brand Portal tenant and click the asset to open the asset details page.
 1. Click the overlay icon on the left, and then click **[!UICONTROL Renditions]**.

    ![rendition-navigation](assets/rendition-navigation.png)